-A dentist, who has faced allegations of Oklahoma Medical Malpractice in the past, may be held criminally liable for exposing thousands of patients to deadly diseases.
+A dentist, who has faced allegations of medical malpractice in the past, may be held criminally liable for exposing thousands of patients to deadly diseases.

 When Tulsa County Health Inspectors examined the office of the doctor, they found he was not following standards for infection control.
 They determined the doctor had potentially exposed approximately 7,000 patients to diseases like Hepatitis and HIV.